Bhante clay process

 2. After the clay has fully absorbed the water, it is passed through a sieve to extract the bits of stone and detritus.

-5. The resulting clay is now wedged (like kneading) to form a lump.
+5. The resulting clay is then dried further on a plaster batt and wedged (like kneading) to form a lump.

 8. The wedging shows how gradually the two clays are combined to form one uniform clay body with a smooth consistency.